 Gathering of Cotton for production.

-During patterning, the cotton reels are hanged on the sets of metallic pegs on the ground.
-The reason for this is to make the fiber into bundles.
+The cotton reels are hung on sets of metallic pegs on the ground during patterning.
+This is done so that the fiber can be bundled.

-There are two-step pedals under the extenders (Omu) which the weaver presses down interchangeably during weaving.
-The pedal when pressed enables the cotton to open and the Reeler put through to one side while the Striker knocks the reel to and fro.
+Under the extenders (Omu), there are two step pedals that the weaver alternately presses down during weaving.
+When the pedal is squeezed, the cotton opens and the Reeler is pulled to one side, while the Striker smacks the reel back and forth.

-This Striker allows the reel to be finely set interchangeably.
-The weaver handles the Oko (Motor) throws it inside the open cotton to be received by his other hand, movement of the Motor continues and faster as if the weaver is not touching it at all.
+This Striker enables the reel to be finely adjusted on the fly.
+The weaver takes the Oko (Motor) in his hand and throws it into the open cotton to be received by his other hand; the Motor continues to travel faster as if the weaver is not touching it at all.

-As the weaver continues this way, the cloth is weaved and gradually extends forward.
-The producer uses the drawer to pull the cloth towards himself and the carrier obeys the force and moves towards him while weaving continues.
+The cloth is weaved and eventually spreads forward as the weaver continues in this manner.
+While weaving proceeds, the producer uses the drawer to pull the cloth towards himself, and the carrier obeys the force and advances towards him.